engfernandes/engfernandes/README.md

 ### About Me

 <div>
-  During my carrer, i worked mainly system management.
-Due to this, I creating a great experience in ERPs, CRMs, development, automations, data analysis  and support for internal customers.
-Now studying Software Engineering at Cruzeiro do Sul and complementing my studies with courses, I'm focusing on increasing my skills in programming, devOps, business agility and management techniques.
+ I work in the technology sector since the beginning of my career, contributing to projects and improvements in the most diverse areas, always using knowledge in programming, processes and business.

+At the moment I work as a Support Analyst in the largest urban micro-mobility company in Latin America, where I work providing technical support for the systems used by the company and developing solutions and automations.
+In addition to my current experience, I'm studying Software Engineering at Cruzeiro do Sul, with the aim of pursuing a career in development and product.

+Experience and knowledge in:
+- Python
+- typescript
+- React
+- NodeJS
+- APIs
+- IoT

   <p>I currently work with Support Analyst at the largest urban micro mobility company in Latin America.</p>
 </div>